About Our Service

 Conflict of Interest

 We have to avoid situations where we are advising or acting for both parties in a dispute.
 We can only give advice and representation to the student(s) who approach us first.
 If other parties contact us we will make an appropriate referral.
-This could be to the Senior Tutor or Head of Student Support at the University, the Advice Service at Coventry University Students’ Union or a local advice agency such as the Citizens Advice Bureau.
+This could be to the Dean of Students or the University Well Being Support Services, the Advice Service at Coventry University Students’ Union or a local advice agency such as Citizens Advice.

 We cannot give advice to landlords (including student landlords) who are in dispute with student tenants.